 I am standing near the bar just taking in the scene at one of my favorite clubs.
 The energy is picking up as the room begins to fill.
 Young men huddle together discussing the girls they have their eyes on while fueling up with enough liquid courage to make the approach.
-The girls are huddled in a similar fashion but they appear more interested in one another than the boys in the room.
-A curious thought about the ancient mating rituals of our ancestors crosses my mind.
-Is this the same ancient pattern against a modern backdrop?
+The girls are huddled in a similar fashion, but they appear more interested in one another than the boys in the room.

 I watch with great interest as the boldest of the boys break from their packs to approach their favorite girls.
 The Saturday night torch has been lit and the ritual begins anew.
-After making the grand walk across the room to approach a group of girls, some boys are rejected.
-Oh, the shame.
-The wounded boys returns to their respective pack with red faces and head held low as friends laugh at their failure.
-The laughter is all in good fun.
-We’ve all been there and he’ll live to fight another day.
+I watch a few of the boys make the grand walk across the room to approach a group of girls, most are quickly rejected.
+Oh, the shame we all feel in that moment.
+I watch one of the boys return to his pack with a red face and head held low as his friends laugh at his failure.
+The teasing is all in good fun though.
+We’ve all been there, and he’ll live to fight another day.

-I wasn’t the only one that noticed her.
+I’m not the only one that notices her.
 I watch as a procession of boys approach her table asking the goddess to dance or at least trying to engage her.
 One after the other, she dismisses them in quick order.
 Are these guys not paying attention?
 How many times do you have to see her reject these approaches before you look elsewhere?
 Clearly, she has zero interest in leaving her friend alone.

-As I watch the great ego massacre unfold, the scene begins to bother me.
+I watch the great ego massacre unfolding before my eyes and the scene begins to bother me.
 I’m not worried about the guys, they’ll recover.
-What bothers me is that the other girl that isn’t getting any attention.
+What bothers me is that the other girl isn’t getting any attention.
 It would have been great if two guys approached and allowed the girls to at least dance together and not make one of them feel less desired with hurt feelings.
-I finish off my whiskey and ordered another as I think about the dynamic of those two girls.
-I watch as the young men continue to approach that same girl.
+I finish off my whiskey and order another as I ponder the dynamic between those two girls.
+All the while, a steady stream of boys continue to approach that same girl and are steadfastly rejected.

 The video tells the rest of the story of my time in Paris…